 Take up reading.
 You will never regret it.
 Read good literature.

 Exercising leads to better physical and emotional fitness.
-When we exercise, our brain releases many neurotransmitters that help us feel light, happy and stress-free.
-Most notably, norepinephrine, serotonin and, briefly dopamine too.
+When we exercise, our brain releases many neurotransmitters that help us feel light, happy, and stress-free.
+Most notably, norepinephrine, serotonin, and, briefly dopamine too.
 These are the same happy chemicals our brain releases in many other pleasurable activities.
-Exercising slows down ageing, it stops your muscles from wasting away and grants you longevity.
+Exercising slows down aging, it stops your muscles from wasting away and grants you longevity.